k00mi/gitaly/doc/design_ha.md

    containers, etc.).

-1. Under the hood, the manner in which Geo and Gitaly HA detect repository changes is subtlely different but important.
-For example, when a user pushes to a Geo primary instance, the Git post-receive handler generates emits an event (in the form of a database row in PostgreSQL) that tells secondaries that the repository has changed.
+1. Under the hood, the manner in which Geo and Gitaly HA detect repository changes is subtly different but important.
+For example, when a user pushes to a Geo primary instance, the Git post-receive handler emits an event (in the form of a database row in PostgreSQL) that tells secondaries that the repository has changed.
 In Gitaly HA, Praefect directly handles the RPC that will mutate the repository.
 This architecture makes it possible for Praefect to support strong consistency.

 ### Strong consistency